leidi2004/100-days-of-code/log.md

 **Thoughts**: I coded in the morning for an hour a few functions but at night i think i will code more.

 **Link(s) to work**: [Todo List]()

+### Day 26: June 30, 2023

+**Today's Progress**: I started to use the logic.

+**Thoughts**: working with modules is cool, i have to organize the code and add comments because they are needed, also i have to organize myself because it's taking me more time because i'm not following the path that i marked before starting the project.

+**Link(s) to work**: [Todo List]()